woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

   FROM docks JOIN lakes ON ST_Intersects(docks.geom, lakes.geom) WHERE ST_Relate(docks.geom, lakes.geom, '1FF00F212');

-  -- Answer: our two good docks
+This identifies two valid docks.
 Note the use of the three-parameter version of :command:`ST_Relate`, which returns true if the pattern matches or false if it does not.
-For a fully-defined pattern like this one, the three-parameter version is not needed -- we could have just used a string equality operator.
+For a fully defined pattern like this one, the three-parameter version is not required and a string equality operator could have been used.

 However, for looser pattern searches, the three-parameter allows substitution characters in the pattern string:

- * "*" means "any value in this cell is acceptable"
+ * "*" —Any value in this cell is acceptable
- * "T" means "any non-false value (0, 1 or 2) is acceptable"
+ * "T"—Any non-false value (0, 1 or 2) is acceptable

-So for example, one possible dock we did not include in our example graphic is a dock with a two-dimensional intersection with the lake boundary:
+So for example, one possible dock not included in the example illustration is a dock with a two-dimensional intersection with the lake boundary.

 .. code-block:: sql